mlekhi/memory-rooms/README.md

-# Memory Palace: A Nintendo-Style iOS Game for Your Partner!
+# Memory Palace: A Nintendo-Style iOS Game for Someone You Love :)

 ## Overview
 **Memory Palace** is a customizable, touchpad-controlled game for iOS, where you can create a virtual space filled with interactive objects that represent memories shared with your significant other.
 Walk around the world like a classic Nintendo-style game and interact with special objects to relive moments together.